-The following actions will be implemented in reference to oral examinations:
+The following actions will be implemented in reference to MSA oral portfolio presentations:

-1. In the semester that the Master's level student is scheduled to graduate, the student will be required to submit a complete copy of the Comprehensive Assessment Portfolio (CAP) to the Office of the Coordinator of Graduate Programs in the Department of Education, Psychology and Health.
+In the semester that the Master's level student is scheduled to graduate, the student will be required to submit a complete copy of the Comprehensive Assessment Portfolio (CAP) to the Program Coordinator, Department Chair, and the Office of Graduate Education.
 The deadline dates for the student to present the oral comprehensive exam are listed below are listed below:

-Fall Semester - November 15th
+Fall Semester - Mid November

-Spring Semester - April 15th
+Spring Semester - Mid April

-- 2. Oral comprehensive examinations will be scheduled during the week following the submission of the Comprehensive Assessment Portfolio during the months of November and April; and - 3.
 The student will be expected to be prepared to defend their Comprehensive Assessment Portfolio to Graduate Faculty and other individuals interested in the student's product.